 When John Lennon was murdered at The Dakota in 1980, New York City was a mess.
-I joined a small crowd that stood outside his home that night and I remember having no idea of what to expect next.
+That night I joined a small crowd that stood outside his home and I remember having no idea of what to expect.

 Things were far gone.
 There was actually a storefront on Columbus Avenue, outside my window—usually with a lineup—that sold marijuana and cocaine.

-Today, around the Imagine mosaic, you will find lots of itinerant musicians, hear spoken multiple languages and see crowds of people whose generation is the age their grandparents were, as the original Lennon fans.
+Today, around the Imagine mosaic, you will find lots of itinerant musicians, hear spoken multiple languages and see crowds of people whose generation is the age their grandparents — the original Lennon fans — were.
 That’s a lot of love.

-It’s nearly always crowded (see photo), there is almost always a guitarist or two and a visit is always worthwhile.
+It’s nearly always crowded, there is almost always a guitarist or two and a visit is always worthwhile.